Close Menu

 Calendar-based rebalancing is a proven, straightforward method that enables investors to maintain their desired asset allocation, manage risk, and potentially enhance returns.
 Supported by extensive research—including a 22-year study showing improved returns with annual rebalancing—it remains a cornerstone of prudent portfolio management.

 Its simplicity encourages discipline and reduces emotional trading, making it accessible to investors of all experience levels.
-While it may involve some trade-offs in terms of transaction costs, these can be managed through thoughtful implementation and automation.
+While it may involve trade-offs in transaction costs, these can be managed through thoughtful implementation and automation.

-For investors seeking a reliable and straightforward approach, calendar-based rebalancing provides a clear path to maintaining a healthy, diversified portfolio aligned with long-term financial objectives.
+For investors seeking a reliable, straightforward approach, calendar-based rebalancing offers a clear path to maintaining a healthy, diversified portfolio aligned with long-term financial objectives.

 Frequently Asked Questions